minbrowser/min/README.md

 If you are using OS X, install [Homebrew](http://brew.sh), then run `brew install fakeroot dpkg`.
 Then:
+* Run `npm run updateFilters` to build the translation files and update the version of EasyList included with Min.
 * Run `grunt macBuild`, `grunt linuxBuild`, or `grunt windowsBuild` depending on which platform you want binaries for (Windows is only partially supported).
-This will also build the translation files and update the version of EasyList included with Min.

 ## Contributing Translations